Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 1. Click the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button in the upper left corner.
   A new data entry line is displayed.

 2. Click the *VAT ID* drop-down list and select the appropriate option.
+In this case, the VAT ID refers to the buyer's VAT ID number.
 The following options are available:

   - **Yes**
   Select this option if the end customer is a company and, therefore, has a VAT ID number (business-to-business transaction).